Janus Henderson U.S. Real Estate ETF (NYSEARCA:JRE) Trading 0.2% Higher

-Shares of Janus Henderson U.S. Real Estate ETF (NYSEARCA:JRE – Get Free Report) traded up 0.2% during mid-day trading on Wednesday .
-The stock traded as high as $21.25 and last traded at $21.25.
-14 shares were traded during trading, a decline of 99% from the average session volume of 1,066 shares.
+Shares of Janus Henderson U.S. Real Estate ETF (NYSEARCA:JRE – Get Free Report) traded up 0.2% on Wednesday .
+The company traded as high as $21.25 and last traded at $21.25.
+14 shares traded hands during mid-day trading, a decline of 99% from the average session volume of 1,066 shares.
 The stock had previously closed at $21.20.

 Janus Henderson U.S. Real Estate ETF Stock Up 1.0 %